 As with other symptoms, the MS hug is unpredictable and each person experiences it differently.
 Report any new pain symptoms to your doctor.
 You can also experience symptoms similar to an MS hug with these other inflammatory conditions:

 - transverse myelitis (inflammation of the spinal cord)

 - costochondritis (inflammation of the cartilage that connects your ribs)

-Heat, stress, and fatigue — all situations in which your body may not be running at 100 percent efficiency — are common triggers for MS symptoms, including MS hug.
+Heat, stress, and fatigue — all situations in which your body may not be running at 100 percent efficiency — are common triggers for MS symptoms, including the MS hug.
 An increase in symptoms does not necessarily mean your disease has progressed.
-You may need:
+You may need to:

-- to treat a fever that’s increasing your body temperature
+- treat a fever that’s increasing your body temperature

 Part of managing pain is knowing what causes pain.
 Talk with your doctor about any triggers you have noticed.

 Although the MS hug is the result of a muscle spasm, the pain you feel is neurologic in nature.
 In other words, it’s nerve pain, which can be difficult to resolve.
 Over-the-counter pain relievers such as ibuprofen and acetaminophen are unlikely to bring relief.
 Many of the drugs used to treat nerve pain were originally approved for other conditions.
 The exact way they work against nerve pain is not clear.
 According to the National MS Society, the drug classes approved to treat the nerve pain of the MS hug are:

 - antidepressant medications (amitriptyline)